 The reason for this healthy mild beef curry?

 Well, I can eat my curry exceedingly hot but I do need to remember that not everyone is like me in having an asbestos mouth!

-I think I was lucky enough to gain my asbestos mouth and my asbestos hands by dealing with lots of really hot food and their associated dishes, when I worked as a kitchen porter in the woodlands hotel during my student days in Dundee.
+I think I was lucky enough to gain my asbestos mouth and my asbestos hands by working with lots of really hot food.

-Folks, there’s recently been a number of vegetarian dishes on the blog and I realise that I’ve been extolling the benefits of following a diet rich in vegetables, pulses, nuts, seeds and fresh fruit, like the Mediterranean diet which Lady Lynne and I will generally try to do.
+Folks, there's recently been a number of vegetarian dishes on the blog and I realise that I've been extolling the benefits of following a diet rich in vegetables, pulses, nuts, seeds and fresh fruit, like the Mediterranean diet which my other half and I will generally try to follow.

 And on occasion, when we do have beef, it’ll be something really special with the beef, and only the best qualify lean Scottish beef.